Performance guarantees for model-based Approximate Dynamic Programming in continuous spaces: Equivalence of -function LP

-The proof of Theorem \ref{theorem:online_performance_bound_iterated_Qform} uses the machinery presented in \cite[section 6.3]{hernandez_2012_discreteTimeMCP} for exact DP.
-Before presenting the proof of Theorem \ref{theorem:online_performance_bound_iterated_Qform}, we introduce the key objects required and their properties.
-First, let $K(\cdot|\cdot,\cdot)$ denote the discrete-time transition kernel describing the state evolution under the dynamics and the exogenous and control inputs, i.e., given a set $B \in \mcal{B}(\mcal{X})$ then,
+The theorem below provides the condition on $c(\cdot,\cdot)$ under which the solution of \eqref{eq:bellman_Qform}, the \textQ-function variant of the Bellman equation, is feasible and optimal for the LP \eqref{eq:LP_approach_to_DP_Qform}.
+Let $K(\cdot|\cdot,\cdot)$ denote the discrete-time transition kernel describing the state evolution under the dynamics and the exogenous and control inputs, i.e., given a Borel set $B \in \mcal{B}(\mcal{X})$,